WCSCourses/ViralBioinfLAC2022/Modules/BASHscripting.md

     SecondScript.sh /path/to/a/directory

->You could try testing this script with /home/manager/course_data to check all the modules you'll be working on during the course.
+>You could try testing this script with /home/manager/course_data as the input to check all the modules you'll be working on during the course.

 **Exercise 4:** Modify your CountScript.sh so that it counts the lines in any specified file that is the input to the script.
 The command line execution would look like: